The importance of making mistakes

 • Writing in the discipline: writing the kinds of reports students will produce during their careers.

 I teach engineering students to write reports for their clients in the capstone Senior Design Clinic.
-Eventually the students produce a report of about 50 pages detailing the results of their two-semester design project.
+Eventually the students produce a report of about 50 pages detailing the results of their two-semester design project that meets our student learning objectives.
 But they don’t start there.

 Instead, I start with a series of short, low-stakes assignments.
 That way the students can focus on a few things at a time.
 Each subsequent assignment builds on the previous one.
 For the three drafts, I tell them to just write something, going for quantity rather than quality.
 However bad it is to begin with, we can make it better, and we do.
 I give them detailed feedback on each assignment.
 It’s their responsibility to incorporate it into the subsequent drafts.
 At this stage there’s no penalty for making mistakes; the only penalty is for not trying.
 They just need to correct any mistakes quickly so they don’t develop bad habits.
 Practice doesn’t make perfect; it makes permanent.